-We have agreed to issue to the underwriters the Underwriters' Warrants exercisable for 115,789 shares of common stock, equal to 5% of the units sold in the offering at a price equal to 110% of the public offering price, to be allocated in full to the underwriters or their designated affiliates.
+We have agreed to issue to the underwriters the Underwriters' Warrants exercisable for 153,000 shares of common stock, (or 175,950 shares if the over-allotment option is exercised in full) at an exercise price of \$4.675, to be allocated in full to the underwriters or their designated affiliates.
 The Underwriters' Warrants are not included in the securities being sold in this offering.
 The shares issuable upon exercise of the Underwriters' Warrants are identical to those offered by this prospectus.

-The Underwriters' Warrants will be exercisable at a per share price of \$5.22, which equals 110% of the public offering price, beginning six months after the effective date of the registration statement of which this prospectus is a part, which we refer to as the effective date, and for a period of five years from the effective date.
+The Underwriters' Warrants will be exercisable at a per share price of \$4.675, beginning six months after the effective date of the registration statement of which this prospectus is a part, which we refer to as the effective date, and for a period of five years from the effective date.
 As is customary, the number of shares to be issued under the Underwriters' Warrants and the exercise price will be subject to adjustments in certain events, including stock splits, stock dividends, and recapitalizations.
 Such warrants will be exercisable at any time, and from time to time, in whole or in part, commencing 180 days from the effective date of this offering.
 Such warrants and the common stock underlying such warrants will be deemed compensation by FINRA and will therefore be subject to a 180-day lock-up pursuant to Rule 5110(g)(1) of FINRA.
 The underwriter (or permitted assignees under Rule 5110(g)(1)) will not sell, transfer, assign, pledge or hypothecate such warrants or the securities underlying such warrants, nor will it engage in any hedging, short sale, derivative, put, or call transaction that would result in the effective economic disposition of such warrants or the underlying securities for a period of 180 days from the date of effectiveness of the registration statement.
 The terms and number of shares underlying the Underwriters' Warrants shall be modified if necessary to comply with FINRA rules or regulations.